“Patriot Pup”?? Say what?

 So, do we want to allow–or worse, enable–the killing of our pups and US small businesses to continue? …I didn’t think so.

 Here is an outline of basic criteria I used in sniffing out companies and products.
 My hope is that we can commit to these criteria so we can begin to turn the tide, bringing back support for “made in the USA” businesses.
 In doing so, we can grow our economy while protecting our pups.
-On the “List” link (home page) we will keep adding companies that meet these criteria.
-If you find any that are not on our list, feel free to send an email with suggestions.
+Please feel free to send an email with suggestions, plug for your favorite US company!

 Pups are waiting!
 Let’s get this ball rolling!